tkiat/my-writings-public/blog/lifestyle/protect-yourself/pwd-mgr-pass.md

 Bitwarden is considered a very awesome open-source password manager available in all popular platforms: Windows, Mac, Linux, Android, F-Droid, iOS, etc. Its free option features unlimited entries, unlike Lastpass and Dashlane counterparts.
 It is open-source with a self-hosting option.

 I would like to tell you how I stored passwords in Bitwarden.
 Since everything is stored on their server, I don't 100% trust them (paranoia?) and I add salt to each of my password.
-For example, I store `abcde` to Bitwarden but the actual password is abcde123noob, '123noob' is an additional character that I add to every password.
-That gives me even more peace of mind against a hacked server or malicious updates.
+For example, I store `abcde` to Bitwarden but the actual password is `abcde123noob`, `123noob` is additional characters I add to every password.
+That gives me even more peace of mind against a hacked server or a malicious update.

 ### pass: Introduction